singlestore-labs/go-bookstore-example/README.md

 This project demonstrates building a RESTful API for managing books using Golang and SingleStore.
 It follows test-driven development (TDD) principles and utilizes Testcontainers for efficient, reproducible testing.

-## Features

-- CRUD operations for books
-- Integration with SingleStore database
-- Test-driven development approach
-- Use of Testcontainers for isolated testing environments
-- Suitable for CI/CD pipelines

 ## Requirements

 - Go 1.22 or higher